hantdev/mitras/auth/README.md

 ## Domains

 Domains are used to group users and clients.
-Each domain has a unique route that is associated with the domain.
+Each domain has a unique alias that is used to identify the domain.
 Domains are used to group users and their entities.

 Domain consists of the following fields: